Colossus of Rhodes: Construction

 Construction began in 292 BC.
-Ancient accounts, which differ to some degree, describe the structure as being built with iron tie bars to which brass plates were fixed to form the skin.
+Ancient accounts, which differ to some degree, describe the structure as being built with iron tie bars to which bronze plates were fixed to form the skin.
 The interior of the structure, which stood on a 15 m white marble pedestal near the Rhodes harbour entrance, was then filled with stone blocks as construction progressed.
 Other sources place the Colossus on a breakwater in the harbour.
 According to most contemporary descriptions, the statue itself was about 70 cubits, or 32 m tall.
 Much of the iron and bronze was reforged from the various weapons Demetrius's army left behind, and the abandoned second siege tower may have been used for scaffolding around the lower levels during construction.

 Philo of Byzantium wrote in De septem mundi miraculis that Chares created the sculpture in situ by casting it in horizontal courses and then placing "...a huge mound of earth around each section as soon as it was completed, thus burying the finished work under the accumulated earth, and carrying out the casting of the next part on the level."

-Modern engineers have put forward a plausible hypothesis for the statue's construction, based on the technology of the time (which was not based on the modern principles of earthquake engineering), and the accounts of Philo and Pliny, who saw and described the ruins.
+Modern engineers have put forward a hypothesis for the statue's construction (based on the technology of the time), and the accounts of Philo and Pliny, who saw and described the ruins.

 The base pedestal was said to be at least 18 m in diameter, and either circular or octagonal.
 The feet were carved in stone and covered with thin bronze plates riveted together.
 Eight forged iron bars set in a radiating horizontal position formed the ankles and turned up to follow the lines of the legs while becoming progressively smaller.
-Individually cast curved bronze plates 60 in square with turned-in edges were joined together by rivets through holes formed during casting to form a series of rings.
+Individually cast curved bronze plates 60 in square with turned-in edges were joined by rivets through holes formed during casting to form a series of rings.
 The lower plates were 1 in in thickness to the knee and 3/4 in thick from knee to abdomen, while the upper plates were 1/4 to 1/2 in thick except where additional strength was required at joints such as the shoulder, neck, etc.

 Archaeologist Ursula Vedder has proposed that the sculpture was cast in large sections following traditional Greek methods and that Philo's account is "not compatible with the situation proved by archaeology in ancient Greece."

-The Standing Colossus (280–226 BC)

 After twelve years, in 280 BC, the statue was completed.
-Preserved in Greek anthologies of poetry is what is believed to be the genuine dedication text for the Colossus.
+Greek anthologies of poetry have preserved what is believed to be the dedication text on the Colossus.